-A ramp fit to the ratio between small and large particles at the glacial-Holocene transition shows that the increase in local dust sources in the Scoresby Sund
+A ramp fit to the ratio between small and large particles at the glacial-Holocene transition shows that the increase in local dust sources in the Scoresby Sund area occured from 12.1 ± 0.2 to 9.0 ± 0.1 ka b2k (Figure 4).
+This change is almost two orders of magnitude slower than the 40-100 year transitions between stadial and

 Figure 4: Glacial-interglacial transitions.
-The small (1.25-2.9 $\mu$ m) (a) and large (8.13-10.5 $\mu$ m) (b) particle concentration and the ratio (c) between them.
+The small (1.25-2.9 μ m) (a) and large (8.13-10.5 μ m) (b) particle concentration and the ratio (c) between them.
 The blue line is measured a 200 year average of the Abakus data, the orange dots are Coulter Counter data, and the green line is a ramp fit to the Abakus data (see Methods for instrument description). (d): The purple line is NGRIP temperature, the red is relative sea level in Scoresby Sund adapted from [15].
-The green is a glacier retreat index for the Scoresby Sund region based on Be measurements adapted from [14].
+The green is a glacier retreat index for the Scoresby Sund region based on 10Be measurements adapted from [14].
 It shows the density of measurements of when rocks where exposed for the first time.

-area occured from $12.1 \pm 0.2$ to $9.0 \pm 0.1$ years before present (Figure 4).
-This change is almost two orders of magnitude slower than the 40-100 year transitions between stadial and interstadial dust concentrations [30], supporting that the RECAP post glacial large particle increase is governed by a different physical mechanism than the stadial-interstadial transitions.
-The timing of exposure of coarse dust sources agrees with Scoresby Sund region glacier retreat estimates based on radiocarbon dating of marine shells on raised beaches and cosmogenic surface-exposure dating of rocks [6, 14].
+interstadial dust concentrations [30], supporting that the RECAP post glacial large particle increase is governed by a different physical mechanism than the stadial-interstadial transitions.
+The timing of exposure of coarse dust sources agrees with Scoresby Sund region glacier retreat estimates based on radiocarbon dating of marine shells on raised beaches and cosmogenic surface-exposure dating of rocks [6,14].
 The glacier retreat index (Figure 4) [14] starts increasing around 20 ka before present which is 8 ka earlier than our measurements indicate.
 However, exposure dates are typically measured on the valley sides which were exposed before the outwash plain [31].
 The maximum glacier retreat index around 11 ka before present coincides well with our measurements.
-Gurreholm Dal glacier retreated from 13.0 to 10.6 years before present [31], and Schuchert Dal reached its present day extent around 9.6 years before present (Figure 9) [32].
-Exposure of outwash plains was further enhanced by decreasing relative sea level from $80 \pm 10$ to $40 \pm 5$ m above the present level from 11.0 to 9.0 ka before present [15].
+Gurreholm Dal glacier retreated from 13.0 to 10.6 ka b2k [31], and Schuchert Dal reached its present day extent around 9.6 ka b2k (Figure 9) [32].
+Exposure of outwash plains was further enhanced by decreasing relative sea level from 80 ± 10 to 40 ± 5 m above the present level from 11.0 to 9.0 ka before present [15].
 As most of Schuchert Dal is less than 50 m above sea level, the relative sea level lowering during the deglaciation must have had a significant effect on the area of the outwash plain.

 After the Eemian, the glaciers around Scoresby Sund advanced and covered most of the dust source areas.
-The RECAP dust record shows that most local dust sources became extinct from $116.6 \pm 0.7$ to $111.1 \pm 0.5$ ka before present.
+The RECAP dust record shows that most local dust sources became extinct from 116.6 ± 0.7 to 111.1 ± 0.5 ka before present.
 This coincides with the glacier advance from 115 ka in Scoresby Sund (Figure 1).
 However, the glacier retreats that followed over the next 35 ka did not give rise to an increased large particle concentration in RECAP.
 Their magnitude can therefore not have been large enough to expose the outwash plains of the Holocene and Eemian.